2 or more items

 Lion's Mane contains several unique bioactive compounds not found in other medicinal mushrooms; in particular the NGF- and BDNF-inducing compounds.
 Those are the main reason most people choose Lion's Mane as a supplement.

 Those compounds are hericenones (only found in the fruiting body) and erinacines (only found in the mycelium).
 Both are part of the class of alcohol-soluble terpenes and meroterpenes (compounds which are part terpene and part polyphenol).
 Until now, not a single Lion's Mane supplement specifying and guaranteeing those compounds existed.

 In Oriveda's L+ the emphasis is on exactly those compounds and their presence, percentage and bioavailability is guaranteed.
 Unlike other vendors we do not focus on beta-glucan or polysaccharides; for beta-glucan (immune-modulation) Oriveda has formulated a dedicated product; CCCE®.

 Click here to see our authorized 'Supplement Facts' label with all relevant specifications.

 If you buy a Lion's Mane supplement because it lists a high level of beta-glucans (or polysaccharides) you are not spending your money wisely.
-It is more logical to look for a Lion's Mane supplement that specifies/guarantees Lion's Mane-specific compounds, right?
+It makes more sense to choose a Lion's Mane supplement that specifies/guarantees Lion's Mane-specific compounds, right?

 As said, in Lion's Mane the quality markers are 2 specific groups of bioactive terpenes; these contain the NGF- / BDNF-inducing compounds in Lion's Mane.
 Those compounds are known as hericenones (present in the fruiting body only - mero-terpenes) and erinacines (only found in the mycelium - di-terpenes).